euler-xyz/median-oracle/README.md

 ![](pics/gas-usage-usdc-weth.png)

 * The USDC/DAI pair illustrates the best-case scenario for the median price oracle.
 In this case, the price almost entirely remained within a  0.3% quantisation, so reads could be serviced with either 1 or 2 SLOADs.
 * USDC/WETH during the crash is the worst behaviour we have simulated with our oracle.
-Note that the Uniswap3 gas costs are understated: This pair actually has a ring buffer of size 1440 on mainnet, so in real life its costs are [much higher](#binary-search-overhead).
+Note that the Uniswap3 gas costs are understated: This pair actually has a ring buffer of size 1440 on mainnet, so in real life its costs are [higher](#binary-search-overhead).

 ### Window Sizing